tschellenbach/Stream-Framework/README.md

 Feedly
 ------

-Feedly allows you to build complex feed and caching structures using Redis.
+Feedly allows you to build complex feed and caching structures using Redis and Cassandra.

-Warning: Super alpha at the moment, not all dependencies included, come back in a few weeks :)
-Or use it as a source of inspiration, more than a ready made project.

 **What is a feed?**